Federal Aviation Administration (FAA), DOT.

 Autothrust system, which provides commands to two linear actuators, one attached to each throttle lever, that automatically control thrust on each engine.
 The autothrust system can be operated in either Torque Control Mode or Airspeed Mode.

-The current part 23 airworthiness regulations do not contain appropriate safety standards for an ATS installation; hence, the need for special conditions.
-However, part 25 regulations contain appropriate airworthiness standards; therefore, these proposed special conditions are derived from 14 CFR 25.1329, amendment 25-119.
+The part 23 airworthiness regulations in the type certification basis do not contain appropriate safety standards for an ATS installation; hence, the need for special conditions.
+However, part 25 regulations contain appropriate airworthiness standards; therefore, these special conditions are derived from § 25.1329, amendment 25-119.
 Sections 23.143, amendment 23-50, and 23.1309, amendment 23-62, would be used instead of the corresponding part 25 regulations referenced in § 25.1329.

 As discussed above, these special conditions are applicable to Textron B200-series airplanes.
 Should Innovative Solutions apply at a later date for a supplemental type certificate to modify any other model included on TC No. A24CE to incorporate the same novel or unusual design feature, the FAA would apply these special conditions to that model as well.